 Further investigations are needed to find out if there is a hormonal basis for pregnancy symptoms in men.

-When your partner tells you he is having morning sickness or other pregnancy-related symptoms similar to yours, give each other mutual support.
-These symptoms may give him greater insight into some of your discomforts and supporting each other will bind you closer during your pregnancy.
+When your partner tells you he is having morning sickness or other pregnancy-related symptoms similar to yours, you should be supportive.
+These symptoms may give him greater insight into some of your discomforts and supporting each other will only bring you closer during your pregnancy.